MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/validate-solution-upgrade-readiness.md

 ## Remediation 1: Install required and optional Windows features

 Azure Local, version 23H2 requires a set of Windows roles and features to be installed.
 Some features would require a restart after the installation.
 Hence, it's important that you put the machine into maintenance mode before you install the roles and features.
-Verify that all the active virtual machines (VMs) have migrated to other cluster members.
+Verify that all the active virtual machines (VMs) have migrated to other machines.

 Use the following commands for each machine to install the required features.
 If a feature is already present, the install automatically skips it.